The Simple and Underrated Art of Washing Your Hands

 I know a thing or twelve about handwashing.
 In fact, you might even say I am a handwashing expert, mostly because I grew up with a handwashing expert.
 Yes, for real.

 My mother worked in public health nursing and hospital administration all my life, specifically in the area of infectious disease control, so she's a dame that takes her handwashing Very, Very Seriously.
-A lot of people eat more often than my sister and I probably washed our hands in a day when we were growing up.
+It's a wonder me and my sister's hands didn't fall off as often as we washed them growing up.
 The rest of our bodies may have been covered in mud, but our hands were always sparkling.
 Plus, I often hung out at the hospital with my mother, which, as a very curious kid, meant getting into things I shouldn't have been anywhere near almost constantly, adventures that often ended with a super-panicky scrubdown.

 One time in my teens, at the children's hospital my mother works for, whatever dude was supposed to wear the Scrubby the Handwashing Bear suit didn't show up.
 So, I wound up being Scrubby for a day, walking around telling people to wash their hands while trying not to fall over from the alarming weight of its giant fuzzy head.